plyoung/plyoung.netlify/content/bgsvn/_index.md

 #### Planned features (in development)

 - Hotspot Overlays helps you create areas of a background which the player can click on to trigger an event (short term)
-- Integration with BGS' Player Session system for loading/saving, when that is done (short term)
 - Integration with BGS' Localization system, when that is done (short term)

 #### Supported Build Targets